 Before moving forward, we should take a step back to discuss the general timeline that undergirds restructuring deals.

-Another common misconception is that restructuring investment bankers get involved at the point of bankruptcy filing.
-While this could conceivable be true, generally speaking senior restructuring investment bankers will have a long list of companies that they keep their eyes on.
+Another common misconception is that restructuring investment bankers get involved at the point of the bankruptcy filing.
+While this could conceivably be true, generally speaking senior restructuring investment bankers will have a long list of companies that they keep their eyes on.

 The job of a restructuring investment banker is to get in front of the company as early as possible in order to take control of the process and come up with innovative solutions while there is still time.

 For example, when I first started in restructuring in 2017 we had to compile a capitalization table for Hertz (no easy task, as it was an absolute mess).
 At the time Hertz looked like it only had a modest amount of stress and probably wouldn't need to restructure.
 Fast forward to 2020 and Hertz rather infamously filed Chapter 11 (and is being advised by Moelis).